safeledger logo

 There are specific situations where a Personal Power of Attorney will not be accepted in Sharjah, even if it is correctly notarized.

-• POA Is Not Authentic: If the POA's notarization stamp or signature is found to be forged or invalid.
+• Invalid POA: If the notarization stamp or signature is forged or not authentic.

-• POA Has Expired or Been Cancelled: If the POA has a specific expiry date that has passed, or if the Principal has already officially cancelled it.
+• Expired or Cancelled POA: Becomes invalid if the expiry date has passed or the Principal officially revoked it.

-• Death of Principal or Agent: The POA is automatically invalid upon the death of either party.
+• Death of Principal or Agent: POA automatically ceases upon the death of either party.

 Get expert help to launch your Dubai business